rspace-os/rspace-docker/README.md

 - The mariadb container will fetch the latest LTS version.
 - You do not need to update the apache2 container, as it will always fetch the latest version.

-*These updates only apply if you do a docker-compose stop and then docker-compose up -d, as docker-compose start does not check for container updates*
+If you want to update the base docker images, you should run: docker-compose pull  && docker-compose up -d

 ## RSpace Backups & Restores